CloudVE/galaxycloudrunner/docs/index.rst

 =============================================

-GalaxyCloudRunner enables bursting of user jobs to remote compute resources for the [Galaxy application](https://galaxyproject.org/).
+GalaxyCloudRunner enables bursting of user jobs to remote compute resources for the `Galaxy application`_.
 It provides several dynamic job rules that can be plugged into Galaxy, enabling Galaxy to submit jobs to remote cloud nodes.